Gas storage

 Gas storage facilities are critical for ensuring the security of gas supply.
 The mandatory certification of all gas storage system operators was introduced in order to avoid potential risks resulting from non-EU-country influence over storage infrastructure.

-The certifying authorities should issue draft certification decisions by 2 January 2024 and notify them to the Commission.
+The certifying authorities were given until 2 January 2024 to issue draft certification decisions and notify them to the Commission.
 The Commission issues an opinion for each draft certification decision submitted by the certifying authorities and publishes it.
-After taking outmost account of the Commission’s opinion, the certifying authority will issue the certification decision.
+After taking outmost account of the Commission’s opinion, the certifying authority issues the certification decision.